zachmccabe/zachmccabe.github.io/tools.md

 ## Changes

-New phone – another Motorola – because it has wider LTE radio support.
+New phone because it has wider LTE radio support.
 Back on an official build of Android.
 Previously on a de-Googled build of LineageOS.

 Using [Orgzly](http://www.orgzly.com/) again.
 It is too good to quit!